MASTERCLASS WITH JASON ALEXANDER

 - LIFF reserves the right to disqualify any submission without refund of submission fees.

-- Films must not have publicly screened in the greater Central New Jersey area prior to the festival (NYC and Philadelphia are not included in this area.)
-While world premiere status is not a requirement for LIFF, this information is taken into consideration when making final programming decisions.
+- Films must not have publicly screened in the greater Central New Jersey area prior to the festival (NYC and Philadelphia are not included in this area).
+While premiere status (world premiere, U.S. premiere, or otherwise) is not a requirement for LIFF, this information is taken into consideration when making final programming decisions.

-- All accepted films may be screened once or more than once and are scheduled at the discretion of the Lighthouse International Film Festival staff.
+- All accepted films may be screened at least once or more than once and are scheduled at the discretion of the Lighthouse International Film Festival staff.

 - The festival is hereby also granted the right to utilize images and/or biographical information of the filmmaker(s) for promotional purposes.
-The festival reserves the right to fill in any information not supplied by the filmmaker from whatever source available and will not be responsible if incorrect information is entered.
+The festival reserves the right to fill in any information not supplied by the filmmaker from whatever sources are available and will not be held responsible if incorrect information is entered.

 - LIFF does not pay screening fees for submitted films, nor can LIFF guarantee travel, lodging, or distribution for filmmakers.

-- By submitting, the filmmaker expressly acknowledges and agrees to these terms in consideration for LIFF's consideration of their film, and they agree that they shall be bound by the terms of this agreement.
+- By submitting, the filmmaker expressly acknowledges and agrees to these terms in consideration for LIFF's consideration of their film, and the filmmaker agrees that they shall be bound by the terms of this agreement.

 Overall Rating